Google My Business is one of many tools we use at WSI Connect to increase traffic and generate leads for our clients.

-Google encourages people who know your business to answer questions about it.
-This helps Google learn more about your business and provide more information about what you offer.
+Your Google listing has a link encouraging people to answer questions about your location.
+This helps Google learn more about your business and provide relevant information about your offerings.

 This feature allows customers who find your business listing on Google to message you directly thru SMS.
 Add your phone number and turn messaging on to start this feature.

-Google is also integrating messaging thru the Google My Business app.
-This allows you to view your messages thru the app and receive a notification once a message is received.
+Google also integrates messaging thru the GMB app.
+This lets you view your messages thru the app and receive a notification once a message is received.